-ECONOMICS
+ECONOMICS AND HISTORY

-The subjects in this group are designed to give the student an insight into economic principles, as well as to show the evolution and organization of the modern industrial system, and to acquaint him with some of its principal features.
+The subjects in this group are designed with the twofold purpose of giving the student an insight into fundamental economic principles, and to acquaint him with some of the aspects of the practical operation of business enterprises.
 They furnish the important connecting link between the technical engineer and the man of affairs.
 Some of the subjects not strictly technical are a proper part of the equipment of any educated man.

-551. GENERAL ECONOMICS.-A survey of the principles of economics governing the production, distribution, and consumption of wealth, and a study of some of the concrete problems of the day.
+551. GENERAL ECONOMICS.-The principles of economics governing the production, distribution, and consumption of wealth, with particular reference to some of the important business and social problems of the day.
 Required in all courses, first semester, junior year.
+(5 units)